astoeckel/libnlif/README.md

 # libBioNeuronQP ‒ Fast Two-Comp LIF weight solver

-This is a fast weight solver for Two-Compartment LIF neurons using the [OSQP library](https://www.osqp.org/).
+This is a fast weight solver for Two-Compartment LIF neurons using the [OSQP library](https://www.osqp.org/) written in C++ with a C API.
+The code is supposed to be used via the supplied Python binding.

 ## Compiling